ucb-bar/onnxruntime-riscv/systolic_runner/quantization/README.md

 For more detail on Systolic specific transformations see [quantizer.md](/systolic_runner/docs/quantizer.md).

+## Running the calibration tool

+See the quantizer readme in the systolic_docs folder for more information on the dataset format needed.

+# UPSTREAM README

+Below might be out of date as our calibration script has diverged.
+Read at your own risk.

 ## Overview

 Quantization in ORT refers to 8 bit linear quantization of an onnx model.
 There are 2 tools which aid converting an onnx model to an onnx quantized model.